 Chemical peel treatments involve introducing medical grade acid solutions to the skin’s surface.
 These carefully formulated solutions remove the outer layers of skin, revealing fresh new skin.
 Much like laser resurfacing, this form of treatment can reduce the appearance of acne scars, but do little for deeper skin lesions.

-We also offer various products tailored to treating acne, so speak with our skin care experts about what can help you with your acne.
+We also offer skin care products to target acne, so speak with our skin care experts about what can help you with your acne.